chipsalliance/chisel/README.md

         ```
         sudo update-alternatives --config java
         ```
+  1. Locally publish this version of firrtl so it is available to satisfy the chisel3 library dependency:
+        ```
+        sbt publish-local
+        ```
   1. Add the FIRRTL executable to your PATH.
 One way is to add this line to your `.bashrc`: